How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 3. Destructive vs. NDT

 You can choose non-destructive testing methods like ultrasonic or radiographic testing when applicable.
-Another method is the reserve destructive testing technique.
+Another method is the destructive testing technique.
 It is used in cases requiring ultimate strength assessment.

 4. Specimen Alignment